KurbanIntelligenceLab/Text2Eigenvalue/README.md

 # Molecule Property Prediction with Text2Everything

-This official repository for the work `Text-To-Everything: Enhancing Quantum Chemistry with Transformer-Based Text Encoding and Physics-Informed Multilayer Perceptron` by Can Polat, Hasan Kurban, and Mustafa Kurban.
-This repository is built and maintained by Can Polat ([CalciumNitrade](https://github.com/CalciumNitrade)) contains scripts for training and testing the `Text2Everything` model.
+This official repository for the work `Enabling Ease of Access to Quantum Chemistry with Transformer-Based Text Encoding and Physics-Informed Multilayer Perceptron` by Can Polat, Hasan Kurban, and Mustafa Kurban.
+This repository is built and maintained by Can Polat ([CalciumNitrade](https://github.com/CalciumNitrade)) contains scripts for training and testing the `Text2Eigenvalue` model.

 ## Requirements